mholtkamp/octave/README.md

 8. Run Engine/Shaders/GLSL/compile.sh

 ### Linux Setup (Visual Studio Code)
-9. Open the root folder in VsCode.
+9. Open the root octave folder in VsCode (where this README is located).
-10. Run the Linux Editor config.
+10. Install the C/C++ Extension Pack
+11. Run the Octave Editor config (click the Run and Debug tab on the left, then in the drop down where the green Play button is, select `Octave Editor`)

 ### Linux Setup (Terminal)
-9. From the root directory `cd Standalone`
+9. From the project's root directory (where this README is located) `cd Standalone`
 10. Run `make -f Makefile_Linux_Editor`
 11. Go back to the root directory `cd ..`
 12. Run `Standalone/Build/Linux/OctaveEditor.out` It's important that the working directory is the root directory where the Engine and Standalone folders are located.